ThuCCSLab/FigStep/src/README.md

 **CONTENT WARNING: Some files may cause VLMs to produce potentially harmful content.**

-We are still arraging our codes for FigStep.
+We are still arranging our codes for FigStep.
 Please stay tuned :)

 | Path                | Description                                                          |
 | ------------------- | -------------------------------------------------------------------- |